DiscordSRV/Ascension/README.md

-# Temporary repository for DiscordSRV3 [Testing builds available on our Discord server]
+# Ascension

-# DiscordSRV
+This is a temporary repository for developing the next major version of DiscordSRV, if you are interested in more details, contributing or testing builds join our [Discord server](https://discord.discordsrv.com), opt-in to the `Tester` role in `#notifications` and check out the `#ascension-testing` forum.

 ### License